 Penalties for Petty Theft Embezzlement

-Embezzlement value under $950 is California petty theft, under Penal Code 488.
-Embezzlement petty theft is a misdemeanor and the potential penalties include any of the following:
+Under California Penal Code 488, the embezzlement offense is considered petty theft embezzlement when the value is under $950.
+Embezzlement petty theft is a misdemeanor, and the potential penalties include any of the following:

 - Misdemeanor probation